shadow-robot/sr-build-tools/bin/README.md

 Now its time to run the check script:
 The arguments are: branch name of sr-build-tools, check type (local in our case), checks and local repository in our container
+If the repository you want to check is a private one or contains private repos in its repository rosinstall file you need to export your github credentials like that:
+*export GITHUB_LOGIN=your_username*
+*export GITHUB_PASSWORD=your_password*

+These will be lost when you exit the container

 The available checks are